-BLG317
+BLG317 3 units

-GREEK IV
+Greek IV

 Applies the skills from introductory and intermediate Greek as well as Biblical Interpretation to the detailed exegesis of a specific New Testament text.
 Includes principles of New Testament textual criticism and the use of various Greek language tools.
 (Prerequisites: BLG316 with a grade of "C" or higher, or permission of professor)